dodoztestrepo/testfork/README.md

-# Forecasting-as-a-Service (FoaaS): Envisioning the Future of Integrated Forecasting
+# Forecasting-as-a-Service (FaaS): Envisioning the Future of Integrated Forecasting

 The hassle-free way to embed advanced forecasting in any application without caring about infrastructure and maintenance.